MAllen07/webapi-challenge/ANSWERS.md

 - [ ] Describe Middleware?

+1. Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle

 - [ ] Describe a Resource?
+      a endpoint that has access to a database

-- [ ] What can the API return to help clients know if a request was successful?
+* [ ] What can the API return to help clients know if a request was successful? code 200, 201, 204

-- [ ] How can we partition our application into sub-applications?
+* [ ] How can we partition our application into sub-applications?
+      Routers and Middleware